-Daypacks: Daypacks are designed to be lightweight and for use in activities such as walking when you just require it for the day.
-They are compact and have less features than the larger rucksacks but are ideal for providing easy access storage that is required for one day activities or carrying les items.
+Daypacks: Daypacks, are designed to be lightweight and for activities such as walking when you just require it for the day.
+They are compact and have less features than the larger rucksacks.
+Daypacks, are ideal for providing easy access storage, that is required for one day activities or carrying less items.

-The majority of daypacks do not have padded straps and hip belts but can be very good for using as hand luggage on planes, which can then be used for everyday use such as going to the beach and walking when you are on holiday.
+The majority of daypacks, do not have padded straps and hip belts.
+However, they can be very good for using as hand luggage on planes, which can then be used for everyday use.
+This includes such things as going to the beach and walking when you are on holiday.